Children who have no defect in the ventricle or only a small defect may have no symptoms.

 Partial AV septal defects do not usually cause symptoms during childhood unless valve leakage (regurgitation) is severe.
 However, symptoms (eg, exercise intolerance, fatigue, palpitations) may develop during adolescence or early adulthood.
 Infants with moderate or severe valve regurgitation often have signs of heart failure.

 Diagnosis is suggested by a doctor's findings during an examination of the infant.
-ECG may give an important clue to help make this diagnosis.
-Chest x-ray may be done to look at the size of the heart and the blood flow to the lungs.
+Electrocardiography (ECG) may give an important clue to help make this diagnosis.
+Chest x-ray X-Rays of the Chest Anyone thought to have a heart disorder has chest x-rays taken from the front and the side.
+Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if... read more may be done to look at the size of the heart and the blood flow to the lungs.

-Echocardiography is done to confirm the diagnosis and provide details regarding the size of the defect and the amount of blood that is leaking through the valves.
-Sometimes cardiac catheterization is done if doctors need additional information about the severity of the defects before they plan treatment.
+Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+It uses no x-rays.
+Ultrasonography of the heart (echocardiography) is one of... read more (ultrasonography of the heart) is done to confirm the diagnosis and provide details regarding the size of the defect and the amount of blood that is leaking through the valves.
+Sometimes cardiac catheterization Cardiac Catheterization and Coronary Angiography Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
+These... read more is done if doctors need additional information about the severity of the defects or degree of pulmonary hypertension before they plan treatment.

-Because most infants with complete atrioventricular septal defect have heart failure and failure to thrive, these defects are usually repaired with surgery when the child is 2 to 4 months of age.
-Even if infants are growing well and do not have symptoms, surgical repair is usually done before the infant is 6 months old to prevent development of complications.
+Because most infants with complete atrioventricular septal defect have heart failure and failure to thrive, these defects are usually repaired with surgery when the infant is 2 to 4 months of age.
+Even if the infant is growing well and does not have symptoms, surgical repair is usually done before the infant is 6 months old to prevent development of complications.

 For children with a partial defect and no symptoms, surgery is done when the child is older, usually between age 1 year and age 3 years.

-If the infant develops heart failure before surgery is done, doctors give drugs such as diuretics, digoxin, and angiotensin-converting enzyme inhibitors to help manage symptoms before surgery.
+If the infant develops heart failure before surgery is done, doctors give medications such as diuretics (which pull excess fluid out of the body), digoxin (to help the heart pump more forcefully), and angiotensin-converting enzyme inhibitors (to relax blood vessels and help the heart pump more easily) to help manage symptoms before surgery.